pgsleepy/ultimatexr.io-1/content/docs/multiplayer/technical-overview.md

 The colored dots represent components in the scene that require network synchronization: UltimateXR components and custom user components that use the UltimateXR synchronization API.

 UltimateXR monitors all changes in these components and automatically synchronizes them with their counterparts on other clients during multiplayer sessions.
+These changes could be a property update, such as `player.Color = Color.red`, or a method invocation like `player.Shoot(pos, dir);`.

-This data is transmitted through a connector interface, which abstracts the underlying networking implementation.
+This data is serialized and transmitted through a connector interface, which abstracts the underlying networking implementation.
 This flexibility allows UltimateXR to seamlessly integrate with a variety of networking solutions.

 ## Inheriting from `UxrComponent`